 NB: Visiting Students - Erasmus Funding Eligibility

 To be eligible for your selected CIVIS programme, you must be a fully enrolled student at your CIVIS home university at the time you will be undertaking the programme.
 Click here to learn more about the eligibility criteria.

-Students will be assessed by the organising team based on the presentation of the case-studies which they will have prepared in advance of the on-site summer school.
-Students will have time to finalise together the preparation of their case-study during the on-site summer school at Université libre de Bruxelles.
-The assessment will seek to evaluate whether the students are able to critically discuss the role played by and the potential of specific types of accountability and oversight mechanisms in the context of crisis decisionmaking.
+Students will be assessed by the organizing team based on the presentation of the case studies that they will have prepared in advance of the on-site summer school.
+Students will have time to finalize the preparation of their case study during the on-site summer school at National and Kapodistrian University.
+The assessment will seek to evaluate whether the students can critically discuss the mechanisms for preventing and the tools for dealing with crises that eventually apply in different legal orders.